COVID-19

 Date April 06, 2024 7:30pm Pricing $30 – $40

-Band members are proud to represent Indigenous culture.
-The group believes unity is possible though music and dance.
-Together, each member works to interpret Inuit traditions masterfully with joy and sincerity.
-The response to this message is tremendous as the group is a symbol of pride for Alaska’s indigenous people and to all who see them perform.
+Founded by brothers Phillip and Stephen Blanchett, Pamyua includes Ossie Kairaiuak and frequent guest members.
+The band is proud to represent indigenous culture, and believes music and dance create unity.
+Together, each member masterfully interprets the Inuit traditions with joy and sincerity.
+The response to their message is tremendous and the group is a symbol of pride for Alaska’s indigenous people and all who see them perform.

 Sponsored by TriMet